Mountaineering in Chamonix

 A few suggestions

-The Cosmiques Arête — not technically very difficult but with massive exposure and tremendous views:
+The Cosmiques Arete – not technically very difficult but with massive exposure and tremendous views:

-The Domes Du Miage — a wonderful series of crests close to Mont Blanc.
-Blog post from our climb there, with lots of photos.
+The Domes Du Miage – a wonderful series of crests close to Mont Blanc.

 Armchair mountaineering